Metals and Jewels are used to identify Monarch slaves (see Monarch slaves).

-Paris Hilton on the cover of her single Come Alive
+Paris Hilton on the cover of the single Come Alive

-Jennifer Lopez on the cover of her album Brave
+Jennifer Lopez on the cover of the album Brave

 Eva Herzigová on the cover of Harper’s Bazaar Czech magazine’s November 2012 edition

-Beyoncé on the cover of her album Dangerously In Love
+Beyoncé on the cover of the album Dangerously In Love